In Memory of our 3 Squadron

 Son of John Gruffydd Thomas Watkins and Mabel Gwendoline Watkins, of Lutwyche, Queensland, Australia.

-On 17/3/44 at 0805, Flight Lieutenant Funston (in Curtiss Kittyhawk II FS450) led twelve Kittyhawks off from Cutella to attack the 230 foot Massa Cartana railway bridge over the Naia River at A 811587.
+On 17/3/44 at 0805, Flight Lieutenant Funston (in Curtiss Kittyhawk II FS450) led twelve Kittyhawks off from Cutella to attack the 230ft-long Massa Martana railway bridge over the Naia River at A811587.
 They flew due west to Popoli at 9,000 feet, then swung north-west to Aquila, and on to Terni.
-On arriving the leader saw a train with twelve carriages crossing the bridge towards a siding on the western side, it stopped at the railway station at A 8059, but Funston's R/T was unserviceable and he was unable to report the train, so bombed the bridge from 9,000 to 1,500 feet. from north-west to south-east.
+On arriving the leader saw a train with twelve carriages crossing the bridge towards a siding on the western side, it stopped at the railway station at A8059, but Funston's R/T was unserviceable and he was unable to report the train, so dive-bombed the bridge from 9,000 down to 1,500 feet, from north-west to south-east.
 Funston scored a direct hit on the eastern end, and Flying Officer Hayes (in Kittyhawk II FS462) a hit near the centre.
 The remaining pilots couldn't see the target for smoke but bombed in the area.
 After the bombing Funston handed over to Flying Officer Matthews (in Kittyhawk II FS424).
 Whilst at 11,000 feet near Rieti, Flying Officer Watkins in Curtiss Kittyhawk IIA FL332 reported engine trouble with overheating glycol.
-Warrant Officer Steele was detailed to follow him but didn't hear the message so Flying Officer Shipley (in Kittyhawk II FS467) broke away to follow him.
+Warrant Officer Steele was detailed to follow him, but didn't hear the message so Flying Officer Shipley (in Kittyhawk II FS467) broke away to follow him.
 Watkins then called up to say he was making for the coast, then later reported that he couldn't make it over the mountains with "Going to bale out, can't make the hill".
-Shipley gave a mayday call on channel D and obtained a position fix, but searched the area Aquila-Amatrice-Teramo for an hour without finding him.
+Shipley gave a mayday call on Channel D and obtained a position fix, and then searched the area Aquila-Amatrice-Teramo for an hour, but without finding him.

 Flight Sergeant (recorded as Flight Lieutenant in 3